mauricio/mauricio.github.com/_posts/2015-09-19-access-denied-on-s3-for-an-unknown-object.md

 end
 {% endhighlight %}

-To do this, I had the following policy for the key that this app was using (this is part of a CloudFormation template where an IAM policy is declared):
+To do this, I had the following policy for the bucket that this app was using (this is part of a CloudFormation template where an IAM policy is declared):

 {% highlight ruby %}
 {